hajeraR/BNTA_CLIENT_SIDE/README.md

 ## The challenges we faced

 Player Tracker Page - For the player tracker page, we faced some challenges revolving around being able to add a particular spell into a players list of current spells/spellbook.
-The idea was to use a post method to add the spell into the players spellbook however it wasnt possible it wasnt possible to access the players id prop.
+The idea was to use a post method to add the spell into the players spellbook however it wasnt possible to access the players id prop.
 As a solution, we got around it by using a form, however when there was an error with the code not being able to recognise the fetch request as a function.
 Due to time constraints of the project, we didn't manage to fix this bug.
 Another issue with the player tracker page is that the API doesn't support a delete feature for players.
 As a solution, there is a button to track whether a player is dead or alive during the period of the game.

 List of all spells page - (Vinh)